 1. Automated text and barcode checks:

-Quickly validate critical elements like barcodes, ingredient lists, and regulatory claims to prevent costly recalls and fines.
+Quickly validate critical elements like barcodes, ingredient lists, and regulatory claims to stay regulatory compliant and avoid costly recalls and fines.

 2. Centralized collaboration: